leebri101/Yu-Gi-Oh-Guide/README.md

 ### **Content:**
 * All the content produced by me was all written by hand with the excemption of banlist.html as a majority of the data for the card names have been copied for accuracy.
-* The excerpt from Transform your life on teachings.html - [kadampa.org](https://kadampa.org/reference/buddhist-beliefs)
 * Icons that were used throughout the project were taken from [Font-Awesome](https://fontawesome.com/)
 * The golden gradient colour scheme - [brandgradients.com](http://www.brandgradients.com/gold-gradient).
 * All fonts used have been imported from - [Google-Fonts](https://fonts.google.com/)